Table of Contents

 3) Time to get vitamin D—indoors

-Days have been getting shorter for a while now.
-As this change begins to happen, the angle of the sun changes and your ability to get vitamin D outside diminishes.
+Depending on the time of year, days are longer or shorter.
+As days get shorter, the angle of the sun changes and your ability to get vitamin D outside diminishes.

-So now it’s time to shift your focus on ways to get vitamin D. Please note the 3 in D3.
+During the months with shorter days, shift your focus on ways to get vitamin D indoors.
+Please note the 3 in D3.
 Vitamin D2 does exist and it’s not nearly as beneficial.
 It’s commonly found in mushrooms and lichen.

 The best sources of vitamin D3 are fatty fish (cod, for example), egg yolks, liver, and, believe it or not, butter.